 Nestled on 12,000 acres just 30 minutes outside of Denver, Golden Gate Canyon State Park is a popular summer destination for outdoor enthusiasts.
 A modern visitor’s center and an assortment of trails make this an excellent destination for a day hike.

-Coyote Trail at Bootleg Bottom is a two mile trail that winds through beautiful pine and aspen forests and meadows and provides hikers with an insight into Colorado’s moonshining past.
+Coyote Trail at Bootleg Bottom is a two mile trail that winds through beautiful pine, an aspen forest and meadows.
+It provides hikers with an insight into Colorado’s moonshining past.

-For those hikers looking for slightly longer and more difficult hiking opportunities, Colorado has plenty of options to meet the needs of just about anyone.
+For those hikers looking for slightly longer trip with a higher difficulty level on hiking opportunities, Colorado has plenty of options to meet the needs of just about anyone.
 While some of the hikes listed in this below aren’t much longer than those in the previous section, the terrain tends to be more challenging and provides many variations to keep enthusiasts busy for multiple visits.

 This 6.5 mile roundtrip day hike is a popular destination for viewing the beautiful wildflowers of Colorado and is located just 20 miles outside of Boulder.